P-3 Visa Service

 Personnel Support

-Essential personnel support with an entire part of the performance of a P- 3 artist or entertainer and who perform support services that cannot be readily performed by a U.S. worker are eligible for P-3 classification.
-Personnel support may include coaches, trainers, scouts, and other team officials, and referees.
+Essential personnel support who are part of the performance of a P-3 artist or entertainer and who perform support services that cannot be readily performed by a U.S. worker are eligible for P-3 classification.
+Personnel support may include coaches, trainers, scouts, team officials, and referees.

 The U.S. employer must file a separate Form I-129 for personnel support.
-The petition must include the following documents:
+The petition must include:

-• A statement describing the support person’s prior and current essentially, critical skills and experience with the P-3 artist or entertainer (USCIS).
+• A statement describing the support person’s prior and current essential, critical skills and experience with the P-3 artist or entertainer (USCIS)

-• A copy of a written contract between the employer and the support person or a summary of the terms of the oral agreement under which the support person will be employed (USCIS).
+• A copy of a written contract between the employer and the support person, or a summary of the oral agreement terms under which the support person will be employed (USCIS)